Popo (drink)

-It is a ceremonial drink, which is prepared for weddings, baptisms, birthdays, patron saint festivals… Its consumption occurs with the cocoa harvest, between the months of August to December.
+Popo is a ceremonial drink, and is prepared for weddings, baptisms, birthdays and patron saint festivals.
+Its consumption occurs with the cocoa harvest, between the months of August to December.
 In Ojitlán, a type of cocoa called tiger is used for the white veins of its fruits.
 In the local towns, such as Tuxtepec, it is common to find street vendors offering a glass of popo for $10–15 MXN pesos.